-For our year 11 students we aim to foster a lifelong participation in sport and promote a healthy active lifestyle.
-We want students to fully enjoy their experience with us and learn about fair play and the value of hard work and just rewards.
+For our year 11 pupils we aim to foster a lifelong participation in sport and promote a healthy active lifestyle.
+We want pupils to fully enjoy their experience with us and learn about fair play and the value of hard work and just rewards.

-We offer an extensive range of sports to our students and we regularly rotate classes around so students can participate in a full range of activities.
+We offer an extensive range of sports to our pupils and we regularly rotate classes around so pupils can participate in a full range of activities.
 The activities and games may include football, rugby, netball, hockey, cricket, basketball, volleyball, rounders, climbing, fitness suite, athletics, dance .yoga and zumba.
-Students will be given an opportunity to choose their preferred sport and activity per half term.
+Pupils will be given an opportunity to choose their preferred sport and activity per half term.

-During these, Year 11 option blocks GCSE and CNAT students will follow a more competitive structure and use this time to gain evidence for their practical assessments and their overall grade.
+During these, Year 11 option blocks GCSE and CNAT pupils will follow a more competitive structure and use this time to gain evidence for their practical assessments and their overall grade.

-For more information, please see Mrs Newcombe.
+For more information, please see Miss Bennett.